theupdateframework/taps/tap11.md

 # Rationale

+A profile should be created whenever a TUF implementor wants to communicate with other TUF implementations.
+The profile will include all definitions necessary to create a compatible implementation, including all of the data types and metadata files.

+The profile may be added to the TAP repository to be used by others.
+If it is added to the repository, it will be available to the TUF community to allow for security audits and interoperability.

+Once a profile is created, it should get a security audit (described below) by a third party before it is used. this audit should happen even if the profile is not added to the TAP repository.

+## Storage in the TAP Repository

-In order to allow profiles to be publicly found and implemented, they will be released as TAPs.
-It is expected that each profile will have exactly one TAP number and that that future clarifications will fall under the same TAP.
+In order to allow profiles to be publicly found and implemented, they may be released in the TAP repository.
+There will be a folder in the TAP repository to store profiles.
+It is expected that each profile will have exactly one Profile number and that that future clarifications will fall under the same Profile.
+Profiles in the TAP repository will be named 'profile1.md', 'profile2.md', etc.

-...
+## Managing profiles

+Profiles can be shared with other developers to allow for the creation of compatible implementations.
+Profiles will only need to be accessed during development of TUF compliant applications, and so can be stored online and securely accessed.

+Profiles may be stored in the TUF repository, or in a centralized place for an institution or usage.
+In general, storing profiles on the TUF repository is recommended to allow the community to provide security audits.

+## Security Audit

+All profiles should be security audited to check for TUF compliance and other issues.
+The audit will ensure that the profile is a valid implementation of TUF and check for security flaws.

+For most profiles, this security audit will consist of ensuring that all fields correspond with fields in the TUF specification.
+For more complex profiles, any libraries or additional data structures should be audited for any added security flaws.

+The security audit will be written up and posted with the profile.
+The write up will mark the profile as compliant to the current version of the TUF specification and include any relevant security concerns.
+The write up can be signed by the auditor.

 # Specification

 Profiles will include formatting for all metadata files and include all fields required by the TUF specification.
 The required files are:
 * root
 * snapshot
 * targets